Adopting A Dachshund

 This article contains Affiliate Links.
 Please review our Disclaimer for details.

-See a detailed list of doggie necessities you will need before bringing your new puppy home.
-Learn how to prepare your home and family for your new four-legged friend.
+Review our detailed list of doggie necessities you will need before bringing your new puppy home.

 Yes, Dachshunds make wonderful pets.
 They are my number one dog of choice for my family.
-Many of my extended family members over the years have also raised a dachshund.
+Many of my extended family members over the years have also had a dachshund.

 Dachshunds are special members of the family.
 Any doxie parent knows that raising a dachshund is a unique and cherished experience that they will never forget.